 Swedish Strawberry Cake

-An affair of white dresses, flowers, dancing and endless tables overflowing with flavorful expressions of summertime.
+Midsummer in Dalarna… an affair of white dresses, flowers, dancing and endless tables overflowing with flavorful expressions of summertime.
 Midsummer (Midsommar) is arguably one of the most celebratory days of the year for Swedes, and is not taken lightly.
 A beautiful and magical festivity, Midsummer marks the beginning of summer and is celebrated by wrapping leaves and flowers around maypole, and letting traditional folk songs play as Swedes delightfully dance around the maypole.
 It is time to celebrate the sunshine and the exquisite nature that a Swedish summer brings.

 The largest and most dramatic of celebrations can be found in the Dalarna region, the cultural heart of Sweden.

-And I simply could not resist the visit.
+I simply could not resist the visit.

 We made plans to spend the evening celebrations in Leksand, along Lake Siljan, one of the largest Midsummer festivals to be found in Sweden.
 We spend the day in the charming village of Sundborn to visit the lovely, art-filled home of the iconic Swedish painter Karl Larsson.
 We toured the lovely home and gardens and enjoyed a traditional Midsummer lunch at the adjacent cafe, Restaurant Hyttstugan, where food is prepared from scratch with ingredients provided by local farmers.
 As we were leaving the house-turned-museum we began to see locals walking along the streets and lanes filled with flowers and ferns, donning their traditional dresses and flower crowns.